HOW TO USE THIS PIECE

 (Click the title to view and hear online)

-Access the Four-part Variable Voicing Chart to ascertain the different voicings that are available to various age groups.
+Access the Four-part Variable Voicing Chart to determine the different voicings that are available to various age groups.

 Arranged by Hampton Kicklighter